carter-todd/python_data_2018_final/final_project/readme.txt

 This is a final project for the summer 2018 session of the Code Louisville Python for Data course.
-This project examines the preices of avocados in Louisville and how they compare to different regions.
+This project examines the prices of avocados in Louisville and how they compare to different regions.

 Questions that will be answered:
     -What is the average price of an avocado in Louisville?
-    -How does this price compare with the most expensive and least expensive regions?
+    -How does this price compare with the most expensive and least expensive regions in the United States?

 I will use a database downloaded from Kaggle.com that contains avocado prices for different regions during the years 2015, 2016, 2017 through the first half of 2018.

 How I answered:
     -I executed python code and SQL lite queries in a jupyter notebook using the database I downloaded from Kaggle.com.
-    -I executed SQL queries to determine the average prices, minimum prices and maximum prices of avocados in Louisville as well the most expensive and least expensive regions.
+    -I executed SQL queries to determine the average prices, minimum prices and maximum prices of avocados in Louisville as well the most expensive and least expensive regions in the United States.
     -I used matplotlib bar plots to illustrate my findings.

 Dependencies: